alhakeemarch/h-app/commands for me.md

 php artisan make:model PlotDoc -a

-php artisan make:model Invoice -a php artisan make:model InvoiceDetail -a php artisan make:model InvoiceReturn -a php artisan make:model InvoiceReturnDetail -a
+php artisan make:model Invoice -a php artisan make:model InvoiceItem -a php artisan make:model InvoiceDetail -a // not used php artisan make:model InvoiceReturn -a php artisan make:model InvoiceReturnDetail -a